Skip to main content

 Edit or delete an attribute

-You can edit or delete existing attributes if the data model does not extend another data model.
+You can edit or delete existing attributes regardless of whether the data model extends another model.
 Hold the pointer over the entry and click Edit or Delete to modify an existing attribute.

 When a data model extends another data model, the attributes exist on the parent data model, so you cannot edit the attributes in the child data model.
 You can, however, use the Override option to change the behavior of that attribute for the child.